whoim2/arduremote/README.md

 If no beeps at time, power off device.
 Calibrate done.

 Short beeps after power on - protection, channels value not in minimum.
 Off all switchs & move throttle to minimum.

+===

+You may connect jdy-30 / hc-05/06 bluetooth module to qczek and have mavlink telemetry on android device with Droid Planner 2.8 app.
+It work with Inav.